seun-awonuga/Classification-of-Raisin-Grain-Varieties-Using-Statistical-Modelling-and-Data-Mining/README.md

 ***********************

 # III.
-Results from Statistical Analysis
+Results from Statistical Modelling (Logistic Regression Analysis)
 1. Results from the statistical modelling technique show that raisin “Perimeter” and “MajorAxisLength” predictors are statistically significant in 95% CI, and p-values for any bivariate or multivariate model, however, both predictors produce lower odds in determining a kecimen raisin for every 1 unit increase in their measurements.
 2. The “Extent” predictor was observed to be statistically significant in 95% CI, and p-values at α = 0.05, producing 18.9 times higher odds in predicting a kecimen variety when combined with “perimeter” predictor
 *************